kimpenn/chex-seq/doc/wiki.md

 ## 5. CHEX-seq postprocessing: low-quality reads and contaminants removal

 In addition to the barcode/primer quality filtering, we also need to reduce the technical artifacts, which should came from three major sources: (1) reads misplaced to wrong locations because of low complexity, (2) low alignment quality reads, (3) contaminant reads, especially those in non-human samples but are better aligned to the human genome.
-Since human or bacteria borne contaminants (Salter *et al.* 2014) are not uncommon in molecular biology, we would like to pay additional attention and hence added the cross-species contaminants removal.
+Since human or bacteria borne contaminants [4] are not uncommon in molecular biology, we would like to pay additional attention and hence added the cross-species contaminants removal.
 In the following sections we will cover each step in depth.

 ### 5.1 ENCODE low-mappability region filtering

 The ENCODE Project has studied and identified genomic regions showing anomalous high reads mapping.
-These regions tend to "attract" reads because of their low sequence complexity, for example, the centromeres, telomeres, and satellites (Amemiya *et al*, 2019).
+These regions tend to "attract" reads because of their low sequence complexity, for example, the centromeres, telomeres, and satellites [3].
 To remove these artifactual alignments, we downloaded from https://sites.google.com/site/anshulkundaje/projects/blacklists the blacklists for human (hg38) and mouse (mm10).

 ### 5.2 low-mapping-quality filtering